civican/legisinfo/42-1/bills/C-45/bill_text.md

 ### Section 6

-Nothing in section 4 or 5 affects the operation of any other Act of Parliament, **any** regulations **made under any Act of Parliament**, or any rule of law in relation to the protection of persons from exposure to tobacco **or cannabis** smoke.
+Nothing in section 4 or 5 affects the operation of any other Act of Parliament, any regulations made under any Act of Parliament, or any rule of law in relation to the protection of persons from exposure to tobacco or cannabis smoke.

+### Section 163.1

+Subsection 7(1) of the Act is amended by adding the following after paragraph (b):

+designating outdoor spaces or classes of outdoor spaces for the purpose of the definition work space;

 ### Section 164

 Subsection 8.2(2) of the Act is replaced by the following:

-**(2)** On the recommendation of the Minister of Labour, the Governor in Council may make regulations respecting **smoking** in a workplace at which is carried on employment that is subject to a regulation made **under** subsection (1).
+**(2)** On the recommendation of the Minister of Labour, the Governor in Council may make regulations respecting smoking in a workplace at which is carried on employment that is subject to a regulation made under subsection (1).

 ### Consequential Amendments